lucksp/weatherdna/README.md

 The temperature comes back from the API in celsius, you'll find a conversion function in `utils/conversions`

 Here's a list of priorities for you.
+Please don't spend more than 2-3 hours.
+We're looking for how you think and approach problems, not overly concerned with a 100% polished UI that you'd post on ProductHunt.

 1. Working search & fetching weather data
 1. Handle errors within the UI (for example, search returns no results)
 1. Extended forecast in UI
 1. Visual Styles

+When you have completed this, please push to a repo on github and either send us a public link or add @mckernanin +  @danhannigan as collaborators if you would rather make the repository public.